Current PhD Students

 Email: dhrris29@memphis.edu

 As an educator, Eric initially began his career in education as a history teacher and coach.
-While he successfully coached basketball on the AAU level, winning several district, state, and national championships.
+He successfully coached basketball on the AAU level, winning several district, state, and national championships.
 He also coached basketball on the high school level, winning District Coach of the Year.
 Eric later shifted to school administration, first as an assistant principal at Cordova High School and then at White Station High School.
-In 2010, he then returned to his alma mater, East High School, to serve as principal.
+In 2010, he returned to his alma mater, East High School, to serve as principal.
 In 2015, he accepted a position as Director of Student Operations for the State of Tennessee Achievement School District, before becoming a School Administrator in the Whitehaven Empowerment Zone in Memphis.
-It was the experience of supporting turnaround efforts in one of the lowest-performing elementary schools in the State of Tennessee that sparked his primary research focus on the foundations of learning and the importance of vertical alignment of primary, secondary, and post-secondary institutions.
-This alignment delivers an education that best prepares students to positively impact the economy.
+The experience of supporting turnaround efforts in one of the lowest-performing elementary schools in the State of Tennessee sparked his primary research focus on the foundations of learning and the importance of vertical alignment of primary, secondary, and post-secondary institutions.
+This alignment delivers an education that best prepares students to impact the economy positively.

-Eric currently serves as school principal at the Geeter School, a pre-k through 8 grade school currently on the State of Tennessee Priority List.
-Eric believes all learners must be provided with an equitable learning environment designed to ensure their success both academically and socially.
-Schools are the hubs of urban communities and must be a conduit of the holistic nurturing of students and families.
+Eric previously served as school principal at the Geeter School, a pre-k through 8-grade school currently on the State of Tennessee Priority List.
+Eric believes all learners must be provided with an equitable learning environment designed to ensure their academic and social success.
+Schools are the hubs of urban communities and must be a conduit for the holistic nurturing of students and families.

 His research interests explore the intersection of education policy, school administrative behavior, and the local economy to spur educational success for vulnerable populations.